Pakistanis in Hong Kong: Notable people

 Heina Rizwan Mohammad, is the first South Asian woman to be recruited as a police officer for the Hong Kong Police Force and received 27 week training.
 Hong Kong-born Heina Rizwan Mohammad will work as a police constable in district Yuen Long.
+Nabela Qoser is the first Cantonese-language news reporter of non-ethnic Chinese descent in Hong Kong.